Here are a couple of queries I had about helping bees trapped in spider webs:

 I suspect the bees make their nests before the spiders create their webs, but I cannot say this is definitely the case.

 I tend not to remove such cobwebs, although I certainly remove cobwebs in my greenhouse when I notice them.

-It's a tricky thing, because ordinarily, I'm always in favour of allowing nature to take its course, and spiders perform their own important role in the ecosystem, but I must admit, I find myself rescuing bees from spider webs in our garden every now and then.
+It's a tricky dilemma for me personally, because ordinarily, I'm always in favour of allowing nature to take its course, and spiders perform their own important role in the ecosystem, but I must admit, I find myself rescuing bees from spider webs in our garden every now and then.
 I don't think our local spider populations are suffering.

 It's also true that I find spiders can be fascinating to watch, and their webs are a work of art, especially appreciated when decorated with droplets of dew.

-It amuses me when in the garden, when I see a very fine strand of cobweb floating on a gentle breeze, with a teeny, tiny spider at the end of it.
+It also amuses me when I'm in the garden, and I see a very fine strand of cobweb floating on a gentle breeze, with a teeny, tiny spider at the end of it.
 It's how that spider manages to extend its web in the first place.

 But I must admit to feeling the creeps when I see very large garden spiders in webs, or huge house spiders in the bath!

-Nevertheless, though I appreciate the importance of spiders, I find my actions following the direction of my heart: I rescue bees from spider webs, and so if you find such situations irresistible yourself, I hope this page has been useful.
+Nevertheless, although I appreciate the importance of spiders, I find my actions following the direction of my heart: I rescue bees from spider webs, and so if you find such situations irresistible yourself, I hope this page has been useful.

 COPYRIGHT 2010 - 2022: WWW.BUZZABOUTBEES.NET